Public Beta

 Introduction

-This manual describes how to define the visual presentation of a Verifiable Credential (VC) displayed in the swiyu App, the digital wallet of the Swiss Confederation.
+This manual describes how to define the visual presentation of a Verifiable Credential (VC) displayed in the swiyu Wallet, the digital wallet app of the Swiss Confederation.

 The instruction is based on the credential visualisation with OID Credential Issuer Metadata and Overlays Capture Architecture (OCA), which are defined in the Swiss Profile.